Skip to main content

 Some examples of corporate considerations that your org might need to keep in mind.

-There are no right or wrong answers here, but all these things influence how you can make your collaboration more effective and identify where the priorities are.
-For example, if your IT Infrastructure is heavily weighted to Microsoft centric tools (such as OneNote), start by looking for collaboration tools that leverage that investment.
+There are no right or wrong answers here, but these influence how you can make collaboration more effective and identify where the priorities are.
+For example, if your IT Infrastructure is heavily weighted to Microsoft centric tools (such as OneNote), look for collaboration tools that leverage that.

-Another example would be that if a key customer pain point is interactions on web page design, look for tools that allow you to remotely collaborate with clients on the design, get feedback, and mark-up the content being created.
+Another example would be if interactions on a web page are a key customer pain point, look for tools that allow you to remotely collaborate with clients on the design, get feedback, and mark-up the content being created.

 I’ve found some critical areas of collaboration to focus on in digital projects: